braze-inc/braze-docs/_docs/_partners/advertising_technologies/attribution/branch_for_attribution.md

 ### Step 4: Confirming the Integration

-Once Braze receives attribution data from Branch, the status connection indicator on "Technology Partners" , then "Attribution" will change to green and a timestamp of the last successful request will be included.
+Once Braze receives attribution data from Branch, the status connection indicator on "Technology Partners", then "Attribution" will change to green and a timestamp of the last successful request will be included.
 Note that this will not happen until we receive data about an __attributed__ install.
 Organic installs are ignored by our API and are not counted when determining if a successful connection was established.

 ## Facebook and Twitter Attribution Data

 Attribution data for Facebook and Twitter campaigns is __not available through our partners__.
-These media sources do not permit their partners to share attribution data with third-parties and, therefore, our partners __cannot send that data to Braze__.
+These media sources do not permit their partners to share attribution data with third parties and, therefore, our partners __cannot send that data to Braze__.

 [5]: {{site.baseurl}}/developer_guide/rest_api/basics/#api-limits
 [13]: {{site.baseurl}}/developer_guide/platform_integration_guides/ios/initial_sdk_setup/optional_idfa_collection/#optional-idfa-collection "IDFA Collection"